 2. Reduces Stress – When processes are documented, employee turnover is less stressful.
 New employees can be trained quickly since tasks have been documented and refined over time.

-3. Increase Efficiency – if you document your procedures with easy to follow directions, using illustrations, screenshots, videos and check boxes, you’ll reduce errors and re-do’s resulting in increased productivity and efficiency.
+3. Increase Efficiency – Documenting your procedures with easy to follow directions, using illustrations, screenshots, videos and check boxes, reduces errors and re-do’s and increases productivity and efficiency.

 Alright, so I’ve convinced you that documenting procedures is important, but that’s not necessarily going to get you to do it.
 What you probably need now is a guide, a template, a quick and dirty “how-to”, right?
 So, here are some tips: